Buildings of Coolart and Rose Garden

 In the main reception rooms is a photographic history of the Coolart estate, from its time as a pastoral lease-holding for farming and grazing, to its 20th century existence as a coastal retreat and stud for racehorses.

-The Homestead is open to visitors for much of the year.
+The Homestead is open to visitors each week on Wednesdays, Saturdays and Sundays from 11am – 3pm.
 While it has not been restored to a pristine condition in the manner of some Victorian heritage homes, it is an evocative house to enter, and the echoes of its inhabitants remain.